shamdasani/shamdasani.org-old/content/blog/2019-review/index.md

 **What a decade.** Where do I even _start_?

 Well, I just finished my first semester at Michigan.
 It's been an amazing four months.
-I've met so many talented people, learned everything from calculating gradients in Multivariable Calculus to evaluating valuations of public companies, and experienced part of all that college has to offer.
+I've met so many talented people, learned a ton, and experienced part of all that college has to offer.

 Although I've missed my family and friends from back home, I've also enjoyed college life.
 While the food is alright and the dorms aren't nothing like home, the new experiences and friends make up for it!

 But to be honest, I still just can't believe it.
+I'm 18, *officially* an adult.
 Everything's flying by.

 Here are some metrics over the past year: